acm-uiuc/sigdave/_posts/2014-12-05-meeting-minutes.md

 <img src="{{ site.baseurl }}images/sticker.jpg" />

-We developing all of our projects, we always wished we had a whiteboard to work with in the back room.
+When developing all of our projects, we always wished there was an accessible whiteboard to work with in the back room.
 Furthermore, we figured it'd be nice to be able to place parts directly on it to make measurements and facilitate design.
 As such we installed some whiteboard sticker decals on tables in the backroom.